hamogu/doc/source/Reference/tools.rst

 .. marxpost:: marx2img [options] <MARXDIR> <FITSFILE>

    Converts MARX output to FITS images.

+   .. note:: The use of this tool is deprecated.
+Instead, :marxtool:`marx2fits`
+      should be used to generate an event file, which can be converted into a image using standard CIAO tools like :ciao:`dmcopy`.
+In this way, the header information of the resulting images matches real Chandra data much better.

    This tool converts the contents of a |marx| simulation output directory into a FITS image.
 By default, marx2img will use all detected photons to create the FITS image.
 Alternatively,